Back in the day, Palladium boots were among the best jungle/desert boots you could get.

 Light and breathable - perfect for hot environments.

-Did you know that Palladium boots were used in desert operations by the French Foreign Legion?
+In fact, Palladium boots were so good that they were used in desert military operations by the French Foreign Legion.

 But here's the thing: